thorix/vagrant-wireguard/README.md

 echo 0 > /proc/sys/net/bridge/bridge-nf-call-iptables
 ```

-## Create configuration file
+## Create a configuration file
-BACKUP_SRC   location on server to mount
+BACKUP_SRC   location on the server to mount
 BACKUP_DEST  Location in the VM to mount BACKUP_SRC too
 BACKUP_USER  The user to add to the VM.
 Can be used for scp
-SSH_KEY      The ssh public key of given backup user
+SSH_KEY      The ssh public key of then given backup user

 vi .vars
 ```